bristolcrypto/mpise/doc/design.md

   }
   ```

-# ISE class 2: support for multiply-add (for full- and reduced-radix).
+# ISE class 2: support for multiply-add (for full- and reduced-radix)

 - generic.